18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 # Software

 Not all software installed on Ceres is available on Atlas.
-However software packages provided as containers are daily synced to Atlas.
+However software packages provided as containers are synced to Atlas daily.

 ## Using Containers